aiidateam/aiida-core/docs/source/install/installation.rst

 In order not to interfere with third party packages needed by other software on your system, we *strongly* recommend isolating AiiDA in a `virtual python environment <https://docs.python.org/tutorial/venv.html>`_.
-In the following, we describe how to create a virtual python environment using the `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ tool, but feel free to use your preferred envorinment manage (e.g. `conda <https://conda.io/docs/>`_).
+In the following, we describe how to create a virtual python environment using the `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ tool, but feel free to use your preferred environment manager (e.g. `conda <https://conda.io/docs/>`_).

 Creating the virtual environment
 --------------------------------